ARM-software/arm-trusted-firmware/docs/process/contributing.rst

 -  Avoid long commit series.
 If you do have a long series, consider whether some commits should be squashed together or addressed in a separate topic.

--  Ensure that each commit in the series has at least one ``Signed-off-by:`` line, using your real name and email address.
-The names in the ``Signed-off-by:`` and ``Commit:`` lines must match.
-By adding this line the contributor certifies the contribution is made under the terms of the :download:`Developer Certificate of Origin <../../dco.txt>`.

-   There might be multiple ``Signed-off-by:`` lines, depending on the history of the patch.

-   More details may be found in the `Gerrit Signed-off-by Lines guidelines`_.

--  Ensure that each commit also has a unique ``Change-Id:`` line.
-If you have cloned the repository with the "`Clone with commit-msg hook`" clone method (following the :ref:`Prerequisites` document), this should already be the case.

-   More details may be found in the `Gerrit Change-Ids documentation`_.

--  Write informative and comprehensive commit messages.
-A good commit message provides all the background information needed for reviewers to understand the intent and rationale of the patch.
-This information is also useful for future reference.

-   For example:

-   -  What does the patch do?
-   -  What motivated it?
-   -  What impact does it have?
-   -  How was it tested?
-   -  Have alternatives been considered?
-Why did you choose this approach over another one?
-   -  If it fixes an `issue`_, include a reference.

 -  Follow the :ref:`Coding Style` and :ref:`Coding Guidelines`.